DoGood76/Mobile-Automation-System/docs/unified_test_trigger_ui_prd.md

 * [ ] Users can select test scope using tags and groups
 * [ ] Users can define the app source using Git, Artifactory, or skip
-* [ ] Device groups can be created and filtered
+* [ ] Device roles can be created and filtered
 * [ ] Global execution options are configurable
-* [ ] Dry run returns valid preview of test/device matrix
 * [ ] JSON is always sent to Trigger Listener on successful job start
 * [ ] Errors are handled clearly (missing branches, missing APKs, no test match)
+* [ ] Dry run toggle in UI triggers simulation and returns accurate preview panel
+* [ ] Dry run returns valid preview of test/device matrix